iotshaman/shaman-factory/README.md

 ## Quick Start

 Open a terminal and navigate to the folder where you wish to create your website.
-The, enter the following commands (replacing `my-website` with the name of your website):
+Then, enter the following commands (replacing `my-website` with the name of your website):

 ```sh
 npm i -g shaman-factory